Commelina diffusa aka Climbing Dayflower

 Climbing Dayflower, Spreading Dayflower, Birdbill Dayflower

-How to care for Climbing Dayflower
+How difficult is it to take care of Climbing Dayflower

 Caring for Climbing Dayflower is a breeze, as it is highly adaptable and forgiving to minor neglect.